Kitsap County Community Resource Guide

 People First (Washington | Kitsap) The purpose and mission of People First of Washington is to assist all people to realize and appreciate that we are PEOPLE FIRST and our disabilities are secondary.
 We are equal citizens in our communities.

 Self Advocates in Leadership (SAIL) – Coalition of advocates involved in Legislative advocacy.
-SAIL meets on the 2nd Tuesday of each month over zoom to discuss legislative bills of interest and other public policies
+SAIL meets on the 2nd Tuesday of each month over Zoom to discuss legislative bills of interest and other public policies.

 Autism | Informing Families – extensive resources and fact sheets

-Autism Guidebook for Washington State: A Resource for Individuals, Families, and Professionals
+Autism Guidebook for Washington State A Resource for Individuals, Families, and Professionals

 Autism Navigator is a unique collection of web-based tools and courses using extensive video footage to bring science to communities.

-Kitsap Autsim Support | Facebook – A forum for parents to talk in general, but more specifically towards autism and how it affects our lives.
+Kitsap Autism Support | Facebook – A forum for parents to talk in general, but more specifically towards autism and how it affects our lives.
 Any questions you might have or information or just to vent.

 Down Syndrome | Informing Families – free booklet and extensive resources